aliciarvilefortsales/rc.pregnancy.a/README.md

 <!-- badges: end -->

-`pregnancy.a` is an R package with the research compendium of the
-project: expression of the sleep-wake cycle throughout pregnancy: a systematic quantitative literature review.
+`pregnancy.a` is an R package with the research compendium of the GIPSO’s sleep and pregnancy project: a systematic quantitative literature review.
 The aim of `pregnancy.a` is to facilitate the research work, in addition to contributing to the reproducibility of the research.

-The assemble of this package was inspired by Ben Marwick, Carl Boettiger & Lincoln Mullen article [“Packaging Data Analytical Work Reproducibly Using R (and Friends)”](https://doi.org/10.1080/00031305.2017.1375986).
+The assemble of this package was inspired by Ben Marwick, Carl Boettiger & Lincoln Mullen’s article [“Packaging Data Analytical Work Reproducibly Using R (and Friends)”](https://doi.org/10.1080/00031305.2017.1375986).

 Learn more about Systematic Quantitative Literature Reviews (SQLR)